Genetic Reconstruction Test

 Testing: Child, Mother and 2 paternal relatives or child and 3 paternal relatives

-Timeframe: 5-7 working days from receipt of sample at our office.
+Timeframe: 5-7 working days from receipt of sample at the laboratories

 The purpose of a genetic reconstruction test is to determine whether or not an alleged father is the biological father of a child without directly testing his DNA.
 In this type of test, testing of the alleged father’s relatives is necessary in order to confirm or exclude paternity.
 Our genetic reconstruction test is available starting from €359.
 Results are ready in 5-7 working days from receipt of samples at the laboratory.